How to Fix Slow Mac After macOS Sonoma Update

 Note: Remember not to mess with any system cache files, as it can bring many bugs and issues, which will worsen your experience.
 Oh, and don’t delete the folders, just the files, and you can head on to Chrome or Safari’s settings to clear the browser cache.

 You could also rely on a dedicated Mac optimizer software – with the right expectations to quickly detox the unwanted caches from the operating system.
-For example, the System Junk module in CleanMyMac X allows you to easily remove temporary files, outdated caches, and application residue.
+For example, the System Junk module in CleanMyMac allows you to easily remove temporary files, outdated caches, and application residue.

 9. Clean up your cluttered home screen